mrpjevans/automation-2040-light-controller/README.md

 ### main_relay.py

-Control the lights using Relay 3 to swicth the power supply (Max 40V 2A)
+Control the lights using Relay 3 to switch the power supply (Max 40V 2A)

 ### main_relay_pushover.py